Ely-S/ely-s.github.io/about.md

 I have been programming since I was 13.
 I love coding for fun and contributing when I think I can help a project.
 Follow me on [GitHub](https://github.com/Ely-S)!

 I like data science because it's *even more* interesting to me than programming.
 It's programming + real-world problems + statistics.
 The ridiculously complicated challanges, and the sophisticated solutions, of statistical inference fascinate me.
-Occasionally I'll write about econometrics, the statistical and intellectual toolkit economists use to solid inferences about complex systems.
+Occasionally I'll write about econometrics, the statistical and intellectual toolkit economists use to make inferences about complex systems.

 # This Site